I grow marijuana, use it, love it, and advocate it. I’ve long been an activist for total marijuana legalization.

 Anti-depressants come with a “black box” warning that adolescents could develop increased suicidal or even violent tendencies from the pharmaceuticals.

 Tobacco use is just plain stupid.
-It doesn’t even get you high, it’s addictive, and it can kill you.
+It doesn’t get you high, it’s addictive, and it can kill you.

 When you get to be about 21 years old and your brain development is mostly complete, you can probably start enjoying marijuana and it won’t create brain changes that negatively impact your neurology and personality.